Barkers

-Barkers or Barkers Men's Clothing is a New Zealand menswear fashion brand and retail chain.
-It has 31 stores around the country, including 13 in Auckland.
+Barkers, or Barkers Mens Clothing, is a New Zealand menswear fashion brand and retail chain.
+It has 34 stores around the country, including 13 in Auckland.
 It was established in Auckland CBD in 1972, and is headquartered in Grafton, Auckland.
 The chain sells a range of men's clothing, including shirts, knitwear, pants, jeans, sweatshirts, jackets and coats, blazers, t-shirts, shorts, polo shirts, socks, ties and belts.

 Max Fashion, a New Zealand women's clothing retail chain, is a subsidiary of Barkers.
-It has 32 stores around the country, including 10 in Auckland.
+It has 33 stores around the country, including 12 in Auckland.
 The chain sells dresses, tops, knitwear, jackets, coats, pants, skirts, singlets, sleepwear and swimwear.

 History

 1970s

 Raymond Barker opened his first clothing store in 1972, on the corner of Victoria and High Streets of the Auckland CBD.
 The store faced stiff competition from 36 other specialist menswear retailers in the central city, with some threatening to cancel orders with suppliers and wholesalers that did business with Barker.
 The store sold original designs rather than those of major manufacturers.

 Barker's charismatic 18-year-old salesman, Jeff Parsonson, went on to become his business partner.

 A second store, named Collars and Cuffs, was opened five months later on nearby Queen Street, selling mostly body shirts.
 The store was moved to a larger site at 200 Queen Street, fitted out to theme of 1974 film The Great Gatsby, and renamed Barkers.